Balint2201/SpotifyTool/README.md

 > *You can use the app on older versions of Android but Spotify will not work perfectly.

 ### Important notice!
 > [!IMPORTANT]
-> On Android 11 or higher you will not be able to visit authors' profiles.
-To fix the issue you can try visiting an author's profile via link and opening it in the app.
-> If this doesn't help this will be the same case as if you were on Android 10 or lower.
+> **!ISSUE FIXED IN V2.0!**
 >
+> ~~On Android 11 or higher you will not be able to visit authors' profiles.
+To fix the issue you can try visiting an author's profile via link and opening it in the app.~~
+> ~~If this doesn't help this will be the same case as if you were on Android 10 or lower.~~
+>
-> On Android 10 or lower the issue of the app not being able to open authors' profile can't be fixed.
-The app most likely will crash if you try.
+> ~~On Android 10 or lower the issue of the app not being able to open authors' profile can't be fixed.
+The app most likely will crash if you try.~~

 > [!IMPORTANT]
 > Downsides of this modification:
-> - you will not be able to see your yearly Spotify Wrapped
+> - you will not be able to see your yearly Spotify Wrapped (probably fixed in v2.0)
-> - your device inside of Spotify will be visible as a Samsung Tab S9
+> - ~~your device inside of Spotify will be visible as a Samsung Tab S9~~ **(FIXED IN V2.0)**